bajisk001/Network_Capture_Analysis/DNS_Captures/dns analysis.md

 - Without DNS, we’d have to remember long numbers instead of website names.

 ## How DNS works (simplified):
-- You type a domain (tryhackme.com) into the browser.
+- You type a domain (ex: picoctf.org) into the browser.
 - Your computer sends a DNS query to a DNS server.
 - The server replies with the IP address of that domain.
 - Your browser then connects to the website using that IP.